 During the plenary session it is planned to review a number of documents relating to the joint preparation of the CSTO collective security authorities and means for the next year, including the Informational Interaction Regulations of CSTO Crisis Response Center, Consultation plan for representatives of member states of the Collective Security Treaty Organization on foreign policy, security and defense issues in the second half of 2019 - the first half of 2020.

 It is also expected to adopt the CSTO Council of Ministers of Defense on the establishment of a Working Group at the Council of Ministers of Defense of the Collective Security Treaty Organization on the logistics of the CSTO Troops (CSTO Collective Forces).

 About 15 questions were included in the draft agenda of the meeting of the Council of Ministers of Defense.

-The Collective Security Treaty (CST) was signed on May 15, 1992 in Tashkent.
-On May 14, 2002, the Collective Security Council at a session in Moscow decided to transform the mechanisms and cooperation structures of the CST member states into an international regional organization - the “Collective Security Treaty Organization”, giving it appropriate status.
-September 18, 2003.
-The CSTO Charter entered into force.
-The Collective Security Treaty Organization includes: the Republic of Armenia, the Republic of Belarus, the Republic of Kazakhstan, the Kyrgyz Republic, the Russian Federation, and the Republic of Tajikistan.
+The Collective Security Treaty was signed on May 15, 1992 in Tashkent.
+On May 14, 2002, the Collective Security Council at a session in Moscow decided to transform the mechanisms and cooperation structures of the Collective Security Treaty member states into an international regional organization - the “Collective Security Treaty Organization”, giving it an appropriate status.
+On September 18, 2003, The CSTO Charter entered into force.
+The Collective Security Treaty Organization includes the Republic of Armenia, the Republic of Belarus, the Republic of Kazakhstan, the Kyrgyz Republic, the Russian Federation, and the Republic of Tajikistan.

 CSTO press secretary Vladimir Zainetdinov